 - Use a Tool: A project management software can help you keep track of a change through every phase of the project until it’s finally resolved.

 Pro-Tip: There are different types of change management, and the best way to get a holistic understanding of it is through the triple constraint.
 There are processes established to help with the change management process, and it’s crucial to know them.
+Also, keep in mind that change management procedures vary depending on the industry you’re in.
+For example, change order forms are used primarily in construction to change the scope of projects.

 Take it Further: Sometimes, when tough changes happen in the midst of execution, technical debt can be accrued.
 Learn all about it and how to minimize it.